 Teams aren't supposed to lay a huge egg in front of a nationwide TV audience in early September and win a national championship.
-Teams that are forced to start a thirdstring quarterback late in the season aren't suring quarterback late in the season aren't supposed to win a national championship.
+Teams that are forced to start a thirdstring quarterback late in the season aren't supposed to win a national championship.

 And yet, Ohio State overcame all of that adversity and then some, and still somehow found itself on the championship podium following a 42-20 vanquishing of second-ranked Oregon - installed by the oddsmakers as a seven-point favorite - following the inaugural College Football Playoff National Championship.